-Your next stop is you will visit the Egyptian Museum of Antiquities.
+Your next stop is you will visit the Egyptian Museum of Antiquities one of the best Museums in Egypt.
 Housing over 250,000 Egyptian artifacts, the Egyptian Museum attracts millions of visitors every year.
-The highlight is the priceless treasures found in the tom of King Tutankhamun, the child king.
+The highlight is the priceless treasures found in the tomb of King Tutankhamun, the child king.
 His five-gold gilded coffins dominate the main hall while his magnificent gold mask is the star attraction!
-Your Egyptologist guide will introduce you to the most important pieces before allowing you to have free-time to explore the museum at leisure.
+Your Egyptologist guide will introduce you to the most important pieces before allowing you to have free time to explore the museum at leisure.

 |Number of persons||1- person||2-4 person||5-8 person||9-16 person|